Skip to content

 Engagement rate (not followers), reach, click-throughs to your website, DM conversations, and conversion rate.
 Follower count is a vanity metric โ€” 1,000 engaged followers are worth more than 50,000 passive ones.

-• Tools handle scheduling and graphics; humans handle strategy and community
+• Tools handle scheduling, graphics, and video repurposing; humans handle strategy, hooks, and community

-• Start with a 30-day paid trial before committing to any manager
+• Start with a 30-day paid trial (or a single content batch) before committing to a monthly retainer

 • Check the manager's own social media โ€” it's the best portfolio they have